baleada/docs/assets/md/logic/classes/Animateable.md

 #### How to format timing
 :::

-In individual keyframes and in the `Animatable` constructor's `options` object, the `timing` property's value should be an Array of two Objects.
+In individual keyframes and in the `Animateable` constructor's `options` object, the `timing` property's value should be an Array of two Objects.

 Both objects must have an `x` and a `y` property whose value must be a number greater than or equal to `0` and less than or equal to `1`.